wap12358/AES-128-Chip/README.md

 The out_port will convert 4*32bit result data to 16*8bit output data.
 The default speed of it is 16 clock periods per 8bit data.
 #### Tips
-The speed of in_port should faster than the out_port's to ensure the system could work continuously.
+The speed of out_port should faster than the in_port's to ensure the system could work continuously.